Kong/docs.konghq.com/app/_src/mesh/guides/create-a-mesh-using-terraform-and-konnect.md

 ## Introduction

 This guide explains how to create and manage Kong Mesh using Terraform and Konnect.
+It covers:
+* setting up the Terraform environment,
+* configuring providers,
-It covers setting up the Terraform environment, configuring providers, deploying a Global Control Plane with a zone and a Mesh in Konnect, and deploying a zone.
+* deploying a Global Control Plane with a Mesh in Konnect,
+* and deploying a zone.

 ## Requirements